COVID-19 Relief Programs and Resources for Nonprofits

 Paycheck Protection Program

-The Paycheck Protection Program prioritizes millions of Americans employed by small businesses by authorizing an additional $310 billion (after the initial $349 billion) toward job retention and certain other expenses.
+The Paycheck Protection Program prioritizes millions of Americans employed by small businesses by authorizing an additional $284 billion to help small businesses remain viable.

 Small businesses and eligible nonprofit organizations, Veterans organizations, and Tribal businesses described in the Small Business Act, as well as individuals who are self-employed or are independent contractors, are eligible if they also meet program size standards.